 Whenever you discover a posting change, you must determine whether it’s “mandatory” (requiring a new or updated posting) or “non–mandatory” (nice to have, but not legally required).
 Agencies rarely indicate this on their websites, so you may need to contact the issuing agency, review agency guidelines or press releases, or conduct additional legal research.
 On top of that, you need to be on guard against unscrupulous poster companies claiming all posting changes are mandatory.

 - Pinpoint effective date of new posting requirements

 Government websites may not specify when a poster change goes into effect.
 In some cases, you can find the date on the poster itself; in other cases, you must research the underlying posting law to identify the effective date and the posting requirement.

-Given the costs associated with noncompliance (including government fines up to $17,000 per location and possible employee lawsuits), it’s just not worth it to manage compliance on your own.
-Especially for companies operating multi–site locations in multiple states, turning to a resource like Poster Guard Compliance Protection can be a tremendous value — both in terms of shifting the workload and reducing risk.
-Only Poster Guard Compliance Protections provides 365 days of hassle-free labor law posting compliance — guaranteed!
+Given the costs associated with noncompliance (including government fines up to $35,000 per location and possible employee lawsuits), it’s just not worth it to manage compliance on your own.
+Especially for companies operating multi–site locations in multiple states, turning to a resource like Poster Guard® Compliance Protection can be a tremendous value in terms of saving time and reducing risk.
+Only Poster Guard Compliance Protection provides 365 days of hassle-free labor law posting compliance — guaranteed!